 This post includes the following great first day of school books:

 - The Day You Begin

 - The Kissing Hand

 - A Tiger Tail

 - School’s First Day of School

 Below are 6 of the best first day of school books your students will love!

-1. You’re Finally Here
+1. You’re Finally Here by Mélanie Watt

-The narrator and main character of this book is an energetic rabbit.
+The narrator and main character of the book You’re Finally Here is an energetic rabbit.
 As soon as the book starts, readers learn he is excited they have finally arrived.
 The rabbit explains he has been waiting a long time for the reader and asks where they have been.
 Throughout the book the rabbit explains how rude and annoying it was that he had to wait so long, but is sure to show readers just how happy he is to have them in the book.
 The rabbit even asks the reader to sign a contract saying they will stay and give him their undivided attention.

-2. First Day Jitters
+2. First Day Jitters by Julie Danneberg